 GREEN

 Let’s be honest, our primary mission is to create a 3-day long party where everyone feels welcome.
-We want to make sure that young and old visitors from every social, ethnic, political or religious background retrieve a safe space that allows them to discover live music they wouldn’t see anywhere else.
-And have a grand old party.
+We want to make sure that young and old visitors from every social, ethnic, political or religious background retrieve a safe space that allows them to discover live music they wouldn’t see anywhere else - and have a grand old party!
 The mere fact of organizing a music festival will always have a negative impact on our environment.
-But we can try to make this impact as low as possible.
-And arrive at a point where the social and psychological benefits outweigh the - hopefully - minor environmental disadvantages.
+But we can try to make this impact as low as possible, and try to arrive at a point where the social and psychological benefits outweigh the - hopefully - minor environmental disadvantages.

-Discover all the efforts we made in 2025:
+Discover all the efforts we are making for 2026:

 Recycling

-• The site included more than 150 eco-volunteers
+• The site includes more than 150 eco-volunteers.

-• 120 sorting islands were provided for festival-goers
+• 120 sorting islands are provided for festival-goers.

-• 40 people cleaned the park every morning
+• 40 people clean the park every morning.

 • The Rue du Bien Manger had 40 sorting islands with 3 different fractions: blue (PMC = cans, plastic bottles), green (biodegradable food, plates, cutlery, and straws), and black (residual waste).

-• The food trucks offered and will always offer a wide variety of vegetarian/vegan food
+• The food trucks, like every year, offer a wide variety of vegetarian/vegan food

-• We require the use of local/ bio ingredients.
+• We require the use of local and biological ingredients.

 • We always strongly advise festival-goers to bring their own water bottles and fill them at our drinking water taps, provided with the support of Vivaqua.